JSainsburyPLC/g8/README.md

             // please, provide a PrincipalID for the current user in your app specific way c.Response.SetPrincipalID("some-principal-ID")

             // and don't forget to define which methods/paths are allowed, which are disabled.
-If you won't allow some
+            // NB, if you won't allow some paths explicitly here, then no requests will pass
-            // paths explicitly here, then no requests will pass this authorizer and hit backed. c.Response.AllowAllMethods()
+            // this authorizer and hit backed.
+            c.Response.AllowAllMethods()

             // other examples: